I love when I find a great book that I can use for multiple Writer’s Workshop mini-lessons!

 Here are a few:

 - Compare and Contrast- the obvious skill to practice with this book, as it’s a version of a classic!
-I included a Venn diagram with cut and paste phrases in the freebie in my resource library.
+I included a Venn diagram with cut and paste phrases in the freebie (scroll down).

 - Show, not tell– I LOVE how the author used show, not tell in this book.
 If you’re not familiar, that’s when an author shows you how the character is feeling rather than tell you (She cried vs. She was sad).
 You can follow the actions of the Iguana’s tail as she gets more and more upset that no one is helping her.
 Her tail goes from ‘twitching happily’ to ‘flouncing’ to ‘slapping her tail on the ground’ to ‘smacking her tail on the ground so hard, she puffed up a cloud of dirt.’
 Another example of Show, not Tell is when the characters hide when feeling ashamed/remorseful.
 Conejo ‘hurries to hide,’ Tortuga ‘shrinks into his shell,’ and Culebra ‘slithers under a rock.’
 The illustrations are terrific, too, so if you have beginning writers, they can find Show, not Tell in the illustrations, and apply it to their own.
 I’ve included some slips you can use for a lesson on Show, Not Tell in the freebie as well.